 Where a breach of the regulations continues or becomes more serious, a regulatory hearing may be called as an opportunity for the licence or certificate holder to make representations and present their case to the Commission.
-There were no sanctions issued or regulatory hearings called during 2016.
+There were no sanctions issued or regulatory hearings called during 2017 although one licence was automatically suspended for the non-payment of the licence fee prior to it lapsing.